-3.1 Data Description
+3.1 Data description

-Our balanced panel data set includes 22 EDE3 from 2000Q1 to 2016Q4.
+Our balanced panel dataset includes 22 EME from 2000Q1 to 2016Q4.
 The inclusion of countries is only based on the availability of balanced data for the whole period of investigation.
 Our sample starts from the first quarter of 2000, due to the availability of quarterly data thereafter (quarterly data for trade and GDP of developing countries from IMF are often available around 2000).
-Moreover, it is more reasonable to investigate the impacts of China on developing countries when China became a real power in international trade, which is characterized by its share of international trade soaring only since early 2000s.
+Moreover, it is more reasonable to investigate the impacts of China on developing countries, as its share of international trade has soared only since early 2000s.
 The included countries account for more than 54% of the total population and 67% of the total GDP in 2015 of all emerging and developing countries in the world, and include the representatives of all major parts of the world.
 The covered regions are Western Hemisphere (Argentina, Bolivia, Brazil, Chile, Costa Rica, Mexico, Peru), Europe (Croatia, Hungary, Poland, Romania, Turkey), Asia (Philippines, India, Indonesia, Malaysia, Thailand), Russian Commonwealth (Russian Federation, Ukraine, Georgia), and Middle East and Africa (Saudi Arabia, South Africa).

 For trade data, we take the quarterly data reported by partner countries provided by the Direction of Trade Statistics (IMF).
 The classification of advanced economies and emerging and developing economies follows this IMF dataset.
-Trade value (exports or imports) with the specific group (AdE or EDE) is the total value of trade with all countries in that group.
-The total trade value with AdE, EDE and China makes up the total world trade of a country.
+Trade value (exports or imports) with the specific group (AdE or EME) is the total value of trade with all countries in that group.
+The total trade value with AdE, EME and China makes up the total world trade of a country.
 Our time series are adjusted seasonally by using the X11 adjustment method (package seasonal in R, Sax and Eddelbuettel 2018) without the accommodation of transformation, outlier detection, holiday or trading-days adjustments.
-Following Eicher and Henn (2011), all series are converted to real values (at 2010 constant prices) by the US consumer price index4.
+Following Eicher and Henn (2011), all series are converted to real values (at 2010 constant prices) by the US consumer price index.

-3 We follow the International Monetary Fund (IMF) classification, excluding small island developing countries.
+&lt;sup>2 We follow the International Monetary Fund (IMF) classification, excluding small island developing countries.

 For GDP data, we use the GDP real index provided by the International Financial Statistics database (IMF).
-We convert to US\$ using GDP in base year 2010 provided by World Economic Outlook (IMF) then adjust seasonally as we do with trade data.
+We convert to US\$ using GDP in base year 2010 provided by World Economic Outlook (IMF), then adjust seasonally as we do with trade data.
 For countries without sufficient data during the examined period (India, Mexico, South Africa, Saudi Arabia and Argentina-data missing mostly in the early 2000s), we use the data from GVAR Database (Mohaddes and Raissi 2018), which has a similar calculation procedure as we do.